 My brother made out pretty well at the baseball card booth.
 There were a few monster boxes (5000 ct) full of late ’70s through early ’90s-ish.
 He cherry picked star cards from ’81-’86 Topps Baseball.
 A few notables that come to mind are the Cal Ripken, Tony Gwynn, and George Brett cards from ’86 Topps; Don Mattingly, Reggie Jackson, and Ryne Sandberg cards from ’85 Topps, and the 1981 Topps Harold Baines rookie card.
 I remember being excited and sad at the same time.
 I was sad because I didn’t buy these baseball cards myself.

-When my brother had all of these new gems in his collection, the one card I wanted was the 1981 Topps Harold Baines rookie card.
+When my brother had all of these new gems in his collection, the card I wanted most was the 1981 Topps Harold Baines rookie card.
 It was a card that just stood out to me for some reason.
 I’ve purchased several raw copies over the years via dollar bins at various hobby shops and shows.
 Eventually, I wanted one single clean example so I grabbed this PSA9.
 I suppose the one reason why I wanted a graded copy is to have one really nice copy instead of a bunch of raw lower grade copies, and to remind me of this story.

 To see the current eBay auctions for the 1981 Topps Harold Baines, click here.